Crates.io | industrial-io |

 to point to its InnerContext

 .
-So these references to the inner context can be sent to different threads and those threads can share the same context.Device
+So these references to the inner context can be quickly cloned and sent to different threads, where those threads will then share the same context.Device

 objects, which hold a Context